sudanchapagain/kubectl-aliases/README.md

 # kubectl-aliases

-This repository contains [a script](generate_aliases.py) to generate hundreds of convenient shell aliases for kubectl, so you no longer need to spell out every single command and --flag over and over again.
+[a script](generate_aliases.py) to generate hundreds of convenient shell aliases for kubectl.

-An example shell alias created from command/flags permutation looks like:

-    alias ksysgdepwslowidel='kubectl --namespace=kube-system get deployment --watch --show-labels -o=wide -l'

-Confused?
-Read on.

-### Examples
+### examples

-Some of the 800 generated aliases are:
+some of the 800 generated aliases are:

 ```sh
 alias k='kubectl'